tonytins/SomethingAboutFoxxo/book.textbundle/text.md

 “I’m… really sorry, everyone…” Wuffle’s ears drooped.
 “But… things… didn’t work out.”

 “WHAT!?”
-Puipui’s voice rose louder than everyone’s as all the villagers expressed their disbelief and disappointment.
+Pui Pui’s voice rose louder than everyone’s as all the villagers expressed their disbelief and disappointment.
 Wuffle raised his hands to calm the crowd.

 ![02-228](assets/D51AE78A-4146-4ED0-B76F-ADC8E968E573.jpg)

 Just as he began to storm towards Foxxo’s yard, Wuffle put a hand on his shoulder.

-“Puipui, everyone, listen… I know Foxxo seems greedy… and, yeah, sometimes he can be really selfish, but… he’s still our friend.
+“Pui Pui, everyone, listen… I know Foxxo seems greedy… and, yeah, sometimes he can be really selfish, but… he’s still our friend.
 And I don’t really believe he’d do something like this without a good reason.”

 “A good reason!?”
 Matilda chimed in.
 “What reason could have to demand more money!?
 How can that be anything but selfish?”

 “I know it looks bad.
 I was upset too, at first.
 But something tells me that this is one of those times when we just have to trust Foxxo.
 He might have always do the right thing, but I know cares about us.
 I’m sure he’ll find another way to help the village grow.
 Maybe this wasn’t the right project.
 And maybe General Bacon wasn’t the right person to do business with.”

-Puipui crossed his arms and leaned against a fence, frowing.
+Pui Pui crossed his arms and leaned against a fence, frowing.

 “Maybe, but I still don’t like it.
 And I don’t see HOW he could have a good reason to ask for more money.”

 “I don’t think it was about the money.”

-Puipui stick his tongue out.
+Pui Pui stick his tongue out.

 “With Foxxo, it’s ALWAYS bout money!”